Thesis title: Economic Fragmentation in the Legal Sources of the Roman Empire, 165 to 312 CE.

 In addition to his PhD research, Jonathan works for the University of Edinburgh as the Warden for two halls of residence: Robertson's Close on the Cowgate and Nicolson/South College Street.
 These halls of residence have over 300 residents between them, mainly undergraduates.
 Jonathan is also the designated Conduct Investigator for these halls.

-Jonathan's main research interests are law and economics in the Ancient world, the influence of Dutch-Roman law on Scotland in the early modern period and the comparison of fundamental private law concepts in modern European jurisdictions.
+Jonathan's main research interests are law and economics in the Ancient world, the influence of Dutch-Roman law on 17th century Scotland and European comparative private law.

 Current research interestsJonathan's PhD thesis focuses on how the Roman legal and administrative system dealt with the collapse of the Mediterranean trading system and the economic fragmentation of the Empire during the second and third centuries CE.
-To address these issues, Jonathan uses a variety of legal sources, including extracts from the Justinian Digest as well as the surviving fragments of the Gregorian and Hermogenian Codes.
+To address these issues, Jonathan uses a variety of legal sources, including extracts from the Severan jurists and the surviving fragments of the Gregorian and Hermogenian Codes.

 Affiliated research centres